Pronunciation assessment in Speech Studio

 You can also check the pronunciation assessment result in JSON.
 The word-level, syllable-level, and phoneme-level accuracy scores are included in the JSON file.

 Pronunciation Assessment evaluates three aspects of pronunciation: accuracy, fluency, and completeness.
 At the bottom of Assessment result, you can see Pronunciation score, Accuracy score, Fluency score, and Completeness score.
+The Accuracy score and the Fluency score will vary over time throughout the recording process.
+The Completeness score is only calculated at the end of the evaluation.
 The Pronunciation score is overall score indicating the pronunciation quality of the given speech.
-This overall score is aggregated from Accuracy score, Fluency score, and Completeness score with weight.
+During recording, the Pronunciation score is aggregated from Accuracy score and Fluency score with weight.
+Once completing recording, this overall score is aggregated from Accuracy score, Fluency score, and Completeness score with weight.

 Scores within words

 The complete transcription is shown in the Display window.
 If a word is omitted, inserted, or mispronounced compared to the reference text, the word will be highlighted according to the error type.
 While hovering over each word, you can see accuracy scores for the whole word or specific phonemes.